Pete Burns: Early life

 I lived, I know now, a very solitary childhood.
 I had nothing to compare it with, so it seemed fine to me.
 I rarely left the house.
 I didn't need to; I had a secret world I shared with my mother.
 In those early years, I couldn't possibly have wished for a better friend. [...]
 She gave me the power to dream, the power to remove myself from where I might not be having any fun, and go inside my head and be somewhere else.

 For Burns, school was "almost non-existent", and his mother frequently kept him away so he could spend the day with her.
 Burns was also endlessly taunted by teachers and peers, before being thrown out of school at 14 after being summoned to the headmaster's office because he had arrived at school with "no eyebrows, Harmony-red hair, and one gigantic earring".
 "I dropped out of school, because it got to be too dangerous for somebody who looked a little different.
 At that time, I was experimenting with hair dyes and stuff like that, and I was going to a particularly macho-oriented school and causing too much controversy."
-Summarizing his time at school, Burns stated: "I learnt nothing at school.
+Summarising his time at school, Burns stated: "I learnt nothing at school.
 I hated it.
 I was just really into David Bowie so I shaved off my eyebrows and dyed my hair orange, I was alienated in the seventies at school."
 During this time, Burns was also raped by a man who drove him to Raby Mere and threatened him with an air gun.
 "I thought I should have been upset about that," wrote Burns.
 "But I wasn't."